ozym/family/content/posts/wakeman_elizabeth.md

 Elizabeth Wakeman was the eldest daughter of Henry Wakeman, Esq. and Frances, daughter of William Higford, Esq., of Dixton, county Gloucester, and Dorothy, his wife, daughterof Robert, Viscount Tracy.

+Dorothy was the daughter of Robert, Viscount Tracy, and his wife Anne, eldest daughter of William Dowdeswell of Pool-Court, in Com.
+Wig.
+Esq.
+(However, this Robert may have in fact been Robert, son of Viscount Tracy).

 ## References

 * [FRANCES MARY HOBKIRK -- Letter 1881 to her daughter Louisa Fooks](http://www.hopkirk.org/hopkirk/HobkirkPhotos/Hobkirk.JF.westminster/HobkirkFrancesMaryLecesne1881.letter.re.typed.doc)

-* WAKEMAN GENEALOGY.
-1630-1599.
-  -- Being a History of the Descendants of SAMUEL "WAKEMAN, of Hartford, Conn., and of JOHN WAKEMAN, Treasurer of New Haven Colony, with a Few Collaterals Included.
+* Wakeman Genealogy.
+1630-1599. -- Being a History of the Descendants of SAMUEL "WAKEMAN, of Hartford, Conn., and of JOHN WAKEMAN, Treasurer of New Haven Colony, with a Few Collaterals Included.
 BY ROBERT P. WAKEMAN.
 Meriden, Conn. : Printed by the Journal Publishing Co.
 1900.

+* The Baronettage of England: Being an Historical and Genealogical, Volume 1.
+By Arthur Collins.